CS171/Homework_instructions/week-08/lab/week-08_lab.md

 5. **Understand what's going on in wrangleData**

-    Just like in the pieChart, we use wrangleData to create some random data. in this case, we create a dictionary with all countries as keys and random colors from an array of 4 colours that we defined in the constructor.
-We will use this dictionary as lookup table when assigning colors to the countries in ```updateVis()```, which is your next task.
+    Just like in the pieChart, we use wrangleData to create some random data. in this case, we create a dictionary with all countries as keys.
+As values, each country has an object with information.
+This information is randomly generated but consistent for each state.
+What does that mean?
+Each country has a value between 0-100 (whatever that might measure), a category, that reflects in which quarter 'bin' a country is in, based on its value (i.e .
+0-25, 26-50, etc.).
+We will use the dictionary ```vis.stateInfo``` as lookup table when generating the tooltip and when assigning colors to the countries in ```updateVis()```, which is your next task.

     &nbsp;